-Fellow foodies, you’ll definitely want to make a trip to Grand Central Market.
+Fellow foodies, you’ll want to visit Grand Central Market.
 This emporium is 30,000 square feet and has been a part of Los Angeles since 1901.

-We have a few favorites here, but I do not think you can go wrong with any of the stalls.
+We have a few favorites here, but I do not think you can go wrong with any stalls.
 We love Egg Slut, Sarita’s Pupuseria, and Villa Moreliana.

 - The market is open Monday thru Sunday from 8 am to 9 pm

 - Parking is available at 308 South Hill Street.